notaryproject/specifications/scenarios.md

       * ACME Rockets only allows content signed by ACME Rockets to be deployed, and only from the registry identified in the ACME Rockets signature.
       * Once validated, the `src` and `SBoM` are no longer needed for deployment allowing the `image` to be deployed separately with it's own signature.
 5. Once the policy manager completes its validation (k8s ingress controller with OPA), the deployment to the hosting environment is initiated.
-      * ACME Rockets runs in an air-gapped environment, requiring all key acces to be resolved within their environment.
+      * ACME Rockets runs in an air-gapped environment, requiring all key access to be resolved within their environment.

 **Implications of this requirement:**